zhaorz/FlowOnTheGo/docs/index.md

 ## Challenges

 The main technical challenges associated with this project involve optimizing the algorithm to run on the NVIDIA Jetson, which has a less powerful CPU and GPU than traditional desktop machines.
+In particular, the GPU unit on the Jetson has just 2 streaming multiprocessors, compared to 20 on the desktop GTX 1080's.
+Additionally, the Jetson has a TDP of just 7.5W, compared to 180W on the GTX 1080.

 Since copying memory between the device and host is the main performance bottleneck, we designed the architecture as a pipeline which essentially performs copies at just the beginning and end of